AbhiGupta8295/Kafka-streaming/README.md

 # Kafka using node.js
 This application uses Kafka to stream messages on the console from NSE India website 'https://www.nseindia.com/market-data/live-equity-market'.

-# To run the application, first start the zookeeper and kafka server in separate terminals.
-After this execute the standalone.bat script.
+<h2> To run the application, first start the zookeeper and kafka server in separate terminals.
+After this execute the standalone.bat script.</h2>

 # Before running the nseindia-producer.js file, edit the Cookie value.
 This can be retrieved by sending a GET request to the 'https://www.nseindia.com/market-data/live-equity-market' using POSTMAN.